 Dudley DeBosier law firm to offer free Uber rides for St. Patrick's Day parade

 BATON ROUGE – Dudley DeBosier, a personal injury law firm, if offering free rides through Uber on Mar.
-18, the date of St. Patrick Day Parade.
+18, the date of the St. Patrick's Day Parade.

 The free rides are a part of the "Safe Ride Home" initiative where the firm offers to pick up the tab for car rides on dates that typically have high incidents of drunk driving.
 The firm created the program to reduce the amount of drunk driving that occurs during the parade weekend, as well as other holidays.